Home Programme » Parallel Sessions

 Gene therapy has historically been defined as the addition of new genes to human cells to treat, prevent or cure a disease or medical disorder.
 However, the recent emergence of genome editing technologies has enabled a new paradigm in which the sequence of the human genome can be precisely manipulated to achieve a therapeutic effect.
 This includes the correction of disease-causing mutations, the addition of therapeutic genes at specific sites in the genome and the removal of harmful genes or genome sequences.
 Recently, we witnessed exciting developments in gene editing technologies and their application to treat a wide range of diseases and disorders.
 Rapid advances in the field are likely to continue to lead to new technologies that will broaden the scope of genome editing and contribute to render these treatments more reliable.

-Methods and progresses in structural biology – part B
+Methods and progress in structural biology – part B

 Structural biology sheds light on the mechanism of action of macromolecules at the atomic level.
 Our understanding of biochemical phenomena is based on results and advancements in this field.
 The development of novel methods and approaches for macromolecular structure determination and analysis is paving the way to a deeper understanding of the dynamics of cellular function and to powerful tools to design and improve therapeutics and diagnostics for targeted therapies.
 The progress in the field, which in the last five years has brought structural information to a higher level of complexity, relies on novel methods, such as cryo-electron microscopy and powerful IA-based computational methods.
 The combination of crystallography, microscopy, solution methods and computer simulations in the integrative structural biology approach is achieving an unprecedented level to directly investigate life in action at the atomic level.